jpillora/node-torrent-cloud/README.md

 * A. There is a 50MB buffer, so once the download goes 50MB past the upload, it will stop and wait for the upload to catch up.
 * Q. Why is the Mega backend is buggy?
 * A. It uses an old library and it hasn't been tested as much as the AWS backend.
+* Q. Heroku dynos turn Idle after 30 minutes of no requests?
+* A. Use https://uptimerobot.com/ to ping it, you also get the added benefit of tracking its uptime

 Ask questions on the Issues page.